heycatch/goshikimori/graphql/README_en.md

   //    1) page: 1;
   //    2) limit: 2;
   //
-  // The available values can be found in the function description: graphql.Values();
+  // The available values can be found in the function description: graph.Values();
-  // The available interface parameters can be found in the function description: graphql.CharacterSchema();
+  // The available interface parameters can be found in the function description: graph.CharacterSchema();
   schema, err := graph.CharacterSchema(
     graph.Values("id", "name", "russian", "url", "description"),
     "onizuka", 1, 2,